Snowflake-Labs/sfquickstarts/site/sfguides/src/prompt_engineering_and_llm_evaluation/prompt_engineering_and_llm_evaluation.md

 ## Snowflake Marketplace

 During this step, we will be loading customer experience data to Snowflake.
 But "loading" is really the wrong word here.
 Because we're using Snowflake's unique data sharing capability we don't actually need to copy the data to our Snowflake account with a custom ETL process.
-Instead we can directly access the weather data shared by Weather Source in the Snowflake Marketplace.
+Instead we can directly access the customer review data shared by `Clootrack` in the Snowflake Marketplace.

 ### Customer Experience data from Snowflake Marketplace